 Another breath-taking medieval sight, which cannot be missed during a Ghent city trip is the 12th century Gravensteen.
 This impressive and robust castle that was once home to the counts of Flanders looks exactly like a castle should look like.
 I am not sure if you would need to go inside since its interiors are pretty sober, unless suits of armour and guillotines belong to your fetishes.
 To my opinion the most exciting part of a visit of the castle is to walk over its thick walls and enjoy the fresh breeze and the stunning views over the city.
 The whole complex is pretty huge, and being in the city centre surrounded by many other buildings.
 So it is not easy to make a full-screen stand-alone photo of it.
 For your best shot of the castle from afar head over to St Widostraat.
 One other great experience when being in Ghent is doing a boat trip on the Leie, it’s a marvellous journey along many hidden architectural treasures this city has the offer and from the boat you can see the castle from other interesting angles too.

 If you say Gent, you say Gentse Feesten, a 10-day long citywide party in the middle of July.
 Just make sure you book your AirBnB in advance as the town gets super crowded.
 I had the ultimate pleasure to be there a few times and it is a dazzling experience of music, theatre and all kinds of other live performances and street arts.
 And above of all: food and drinks in huge amounts and variety.
-The last time I visited the Gentse Feesten I gave up on regular breakfast but started the day with mussels and French fries (mosselen en frites) and of course a big beer.
+The last time I visited the Gentse Feesten I gave up on regular breakfast but started the day with mussels and French fries (mosselen en frites in Dutch) and of course a big beer.
 Another memory of Ghent for me will always be connected to a festival dedicated to artists coming from the Northern polar regions which I visited for work.
 I ended up painting the town red with an exotic and hilarious mix of hip-hoppers from Nuuk (Greenland’s capital), Inuit singer songwriters from Northern Canada and a Siberian throat-singer.
 The festival was held in the concert hall and arts centre Vooruit, another architectural gem of Ghent; a gracious building in art nouveau style from the early 1900s and meant to entertain the labour classes in the city.